Rhythm Vet Lou Donaldson

 His teammates were all older, and music eventually took over, if not his interest, then his opportunity.
 At A&T, the band and gigs kept him from playing baseball, although he chuckled as he recalled going to Aggie baseball practice and challenging their pitching staff: “I’d say strike me out, but they couldn’t do it.”

-He hit his only career homerun against Dizzy Gillespie’s team: “They had pitcher, called him Fast Red, and my ball went down the first base line and hit the chalk, and they hadn’t cut the grass, well, they had misunderstood it was for baseball, and when the ball went in the heavy grass, I came all around, for a home run.
+He hit his only career homerun against Dizzy Gillespie’s team: “They had a pitcher, called him Fast Red, and my ball went down the first base line and hit the chalk, and they hadn’t cut the grass, well, they had misunderstood it was for baseball, and when the ball went in the heavy grass, I came all around, for a home run.
 And when I came home, they carried me off on their shoulders to the dugout.”

 The summer before his senior year at A&T, he went to Norfolk for work in a shipyard for more money than he could make playing baseball.